mdarmani/AngularJS/Papa Johns Style Guide/John Papas Applied Example/README.md

 This hub shows how an exmaple of how John Paps's Style Guide can effectively applied in a working example.

-Angular seed has been included as an application base. [https://github.com/angular/angular-seed](Check angular-seed.)
+Angular seed has been included as an application base.
+[Check angular-seed.](https://github.com/angular/angular-seed)